astro/microvm.nix/README.md

 nix run microvm#crosvm-example
 ```

-Run a proper NixOS virtual machine with four example MicroVMs:
+### Run a Virtual Machine to host four example MicroVMs

 ```shell
 nix run microvm#vm
 ```

+Check `networkctl status virbr0` for the DHCP leases of the
+MicroVMs.
+They listen for ssh with an empty root password.

 ## NixOS modules